Facilities and Services Available for Disabled Guests

 Final Thoughts

-I was very impressed with Paultons Park, the park was incredibly well maintained and clean we didn’t see a single price of litter on the floor during our visit.
+I was very impressed with Paultons Park, the park was incredibly well maintained and clean, we didn’t see a single piece of litter on the floor during our visit.
 There were plenty of accessible toilets available as well.
 I was very impressed with the access services available to guests at Paultons Park and how well they have implemented the use of the access card.
-I highly Recommend Paultons Park for an accessible day out or if you just want the creds.
-The pre booking access has a good system and works well ensuring that Everyone can have a turn on the rides and attractions available.
+I highly recommend Paultons Park for an accessible day out or if you just want the creds.
+The pre booking access has a good system and works well ensuring that everyone can have a turn on the rides and attractions available.